- There are three types of communication in a coworking environment: internal communication, external communication, communication between members

 2. Put a strategic marketing plan in place 🎯

 - Use a variety of channels for marketing communications.
-Facebook, Instagram, Youtube, Pinterest, LinkedIn, your company blog, partner channels, Google Ads, and others can help you reach your audience online where they already spend time.
+TikTok, Facebook, Instagram, your company blog, partner channels, and others can help you reach your audience online where they already spend time

 - Tell stories to engage your audience.
 Humans are hardwired for storytelling.
-Adding testimonials, anecdotes, and interviews to your content is a best practice for improving engagement.
+Adding testimonials, anecdotes, and interviews to your content can help improve your engagement overall

 3. Choose transparency and clarity 🌟

-- Whether you’re communicating online, in-person, over the phone, or via automated messages, be consistent in tone and delivery.
-All sources of communication should represent the tone and goals of your communication strategy.
+- Be consistent in tone and delivery.
+Whether you’re communicating online or in-person, all communication sources should represent the tone and goals of your overall strategy

-- Choose one or two sources of truth for sharing important updates with your community.
-Your members should know where to expect updates about things that affect their work.
+- Choose one or two places to share community updates.
+Your members should know where to expect updates about things that affect their work

 - Technology is your friend.
-Use an app like Optix to manage space bookings and send out messages to members.
-When you communicate within the same platform that members use to book space, you guarantee your message will be received by those who regularly use your space.
-If your business already uses the Optix app, the Announcements feature is the perfect channel for communicating important updates.
+Use an app to manage space bookings and send out messages or push notifications to members.
+When you communicate within the same platform that members use to book space, you guarantee your message will be received

 How can coworking operators foster this third-party communication without being overbearing?

-1. Give ‘em something to talk about 🗣
+1. Give them something to talk about 🗣

 Breaking the ice isn’t easy, particularly among strangers who are working on separate projects.
-Interesting subjects and challenges stimulate ideas, foster community, and keep members coming back.
+Interesting subjects can stimulate ideas, foster community, and keep members coming back.